-The Laney College Transfer Center offers a variety of services to help students transfer to the California State University and University of California system, and independent colleges and universities including Historically Black Colleges.
-The Transfer Center offers:
+The Transfer Center offers a variety of services to help students transfer to the California State University and University of California system, as well as independent colleges and universities.

-- Supportive Resources & Services: Library of college handbooks and reference handbooks, four-year college representative visits, transfer workshops and information sessions, computers for research and applications, field trips to four-year colleges, online calendar of transfer activities, and an annual Transfer Day fair. - Transfer Admission Guarantee (TAG) is a program that offers students guaranteed admissions to participating colleges and universities.
-Several University of California campuses offer guaranteed admissions to students who meet specific requirements.
+Supportive Resources & Services: Library of college handbooks and reference handbooks, four-year college representative visits, transfer workshops and information sessions, computers for research and applications, field trips to four-year colleges, online calendar of transfer activities, and an annual Transfer Day fair.